 On March 1, 2021, the Company acquired a 49% interest in Skelton USA.
-Management has determined that it does not control Skelton USA; accordingly, we account for our investment in Skelton USA using the equity method of accounting.
+Following the acquisition, management determined that it did not control Skelton USA; accordingly, we have accounted for our investment in Skelton USA using the equity method of accounting.
 Under the equity method of accounting, an equity investment is initially recorded at cost and is subsequently adjusted to reflect the investor's share of the net profit or loss of the associate.
+On November 1, 2021, we acquired the remaining 51% of Skelton USA.
+Accordingly, for future periods, Skelton USA will be consolidated with AHG from the acquisition date forward in accordance with IFRS 10.